Clive's

 There are proposals to extend the Bank branch to Victoria via City Thameslink, Aldwych, and Charing Cross (using the abandoned Jubilee Line tunnels and platforms).
 The Mayor's 2011 London Plan omits Aldwych and adds Green Park to this, but also offers an alternative destination of St.Pancras, via City Thameslink, Holborn, and Euston.

-Finally, the City Airport branch could gain a station some time in the future at Thames Wharf (around location 399804).
+Finally, the City Airport branch could gain a station some time in the future at Thames Wharf (around location 399804), though a 2018 decision to build it was cancelled in late 2020 because it would conflict with a planned new road tunnel.

 ![]() Photo [336kb] and info |